Barclays brand seen damaged by tax row

 "All the banks have signed a code of conduct, they have said that they wouldn't be engaging in aggressive, artificial tax avoidance arrangements of the sort that we have seen, that's been disclosed to the HMRC, and in those circumstances, when we were aware of what this bank was doing, it is right that we took strong action," he said on BBC Radio 4.

-Barclays shares were down 1 percent at 241.4 pence by 2:40 p.m., underperforming a slightly weaker European bank index.
+Barclays shares were down 0.1 percent at 243.4 pence by 11:50 a.m., underperforming a slightly higher European bank index.

 CEO Diamond said in November banks must accept responsibility for past mistakes and show how they can contribute to society and economic growth to improve their standing with the public.